omar-steam/Ensemble-Heart-Disease-Prediction-Model/README.md

     └── heatmap.png    # Correlation heatmap of features
-    └── comparison of all algorthims used along with ensemble.png   # Accuracy comparison of models └── target 0 and 1.png # looking at the number of people with and without heart disease └── various bar charts for alll criteria.png # plotting all the variables in each bar chart
+    └── comparison of all algorthims used along with ensemble.png   # Accuracy comparison of models └── target 0 and 1.png # looking at the number of people with and without heart disease └── various bar charts for alll criteria.png # plotting all the variables each bar chart
 ```
 ## Installation